SpeckNoob/Nokotan-Enjoyers-V2/README.md

 ## Ultrasonic Sensor
 ----
-This year`s robot we changed from laser based distance sensor to the HC-SR04 ultrasonic sensor , this is because last year we  noticed that the black walls around the circuit were absorbing the laser, thus making very difficult to have precise information.
-This time we used 6 ultrasonic sensors to support our camera:s vision and prevent any minute detail, for example an insufficient turning angle, that could encounter our robot wich it could lead to it crash onto an obstacle.
-The position goes by: 1 on each side, 1 looking at angle of 45 degrees, 1 looking at angle of 135 degrees and finally 2 on the front of the car.
+This year`s robot we changed from laser based distance sensor to the HC-SR04 ultrasonic sensor , this is because last year we  noticed that the black walls around the circuit were absorbing the laser, thus making it very difficult to have precise information.
+This time we used 6 ultrasonic sensors to support our camera:s vision and prevent any minute detail, for example an insufficient turning angle, that could encounter our robot which could lead to it crash onto an obstacle.
+The position goes by: 1 on each side, 1 looking at an angle of 45 degrees, 1 looking at an angle of 135 degrees and finally 2 on the front of the car.

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/9fc3dc68-5ad6-443c-904b-1b902a001cad" />